Compensation Planning

 Yes.
 Manager access is scoped to their direct reports only.
 Managers see the compensation data and merit proposals for their team and cannot view other departments.
 HR and Finance have configurable broader access based on their role.
 All access levels are set during implementation.

-Compensation Planning That Finance and HR Both Trust.
+Comp Planning That Finance and HR Both Trust

-CompBldr Compensation Planner gives every stakeholder in the pay decision chain exactly what they need: HR gets a governed cycle that runs on time, Finance gets real-time budget visibility, and employees get a clear picture of what they earn and why.
+HR gets a governed cycle.
+Finance gets real-time budget visibility.
+Employees get a clear picture of what they earn and why.